sdiehl/wiwinwlh/tutorial.md

 Having to enter a secondary closure every time we used ``($)`` would introduce an enormous overhead.
-Fortunately GHC has a pass to eliminate small functions like this by simply replacing the function call with the body of it's definition at appropriate call-sites.
+Fortunately GHC has a pass to eliminate small functions like this by simply replacing the function call with the body of its definition at appropriate call-sites.
 There compiler contains a variety heuristics for determining when this kind of substitution is appropriate and the potential costs involved.